mtalharaza9-ops/daynnight/VERCEL_SETUP.md

 1. Go to your Vercel dashboard
 2. Navigate to Storage tab
 3. Create a new Postgres database
-4. Copy the connection strings to your environment variables
+4. Copy the connection strings to your `.env.local` file
+5. Run `npm run setup-vercel` to automatically configure Vercel

 ### Option B: External Database
 Use any PostgreSQL provider (Supabase, Railway, PlanetScale, etc.)